 You can shop around to find a composition you’re comfortable with.
 Commercial companies make lots of selections to choose from like wood, paper, corn, wheat, diatom, and tofu.

 Because pebbles are larger in non-tracking litters, your cat might not take as naturally to the material—primarily if they’re used to smaller granules.
 Some cats might take their time getting used to it, while others may reject it altogether.
-Always let your cat acclimate to see if it works in your home.
+Always let your cat acclimate to see if it works in your home as it may help stop cat litter tracking.

 3. Take Care of Paws